 The general conclusion is that the measuring systems and transducers seem to work well but the following problems have been noted: The strain measurements in the canister are not reported due to question marks regarding the relevance of the results.
 Most Vaisala relative humidity transducers have failed due to water saturation.
-All six Kulite total pressure transducers seem to yield erroneous results.
+Five out of six Kulite total pressure transducers seem to yield erroneous results.
+All temperature sensors inside the canister except one have stopped functioning.

-The wetting has continued during and partly been accelerated due to the applied high water pressure in the mats and the relative humidity sensors indicate that the bentonite between the rock and the canister is close to water saturation although the wetting seems to be somewhat uneven and the total pressure has not reached the expected values yet.
+The wetting has continued during and partly been accelerated due to the applied high water pressure in the mats and the relative humidity sensors indicate that the bentonite between the rock and the canister is close to water saturation although the wetting still seems to be somewhat uneven and the total pressure has not reached the expected values yet.
 Some clogging of the filters may explain the inhomogeneous appearance.
+The influence of the neighboring test TBT is seen with increasing temperatures.